ericz99/captcha-harvester/README.md

 You can now start harvesting captcha, and to get the actual response token, there is an endpoint below to harvest the token.
 By default, all the token is being stored via array.
-To persist these token, you must use a database.
-But, if you just want the token for one time usage, then just make some modification in the `/submit` api.
+To persist these token, you must use a database (each token is only valid for two minutes).
+But, if you just want the token for one time usage, then just make some modification in the
+`/submit` api.

 #### /submit